isharacomix/8bitmooc/mooc/pages/content/specs/memory_map.md

     $400B   TRIHI       High byte of period and counter for triangle wave
     $400C   NOISEVOL    Volume for noise generator
     $400D   (n/a)
-    $400E   NOISELO     Pitch and shape of noise generator
+    $400E   NOISEMODE   Pitch and shape of noise generator
-    $400F   NOISEHI     Counter for the noise generator
+    $400F   NOISELEN    Counter for the noise generator
     $4010   DMCFREQ     Play mode and frequency for DMC channel
     $4011   DMCRAW      7-bit DAC
     $4012   DMCSTART    Starting position of the DMC waveform